coredns/unbound/README.md

 will remove those records when a client didn't ask for it.
 The internal (RR) answer cache of Unbound is disabled, so you may want to use the *cache* plugin.

-Libunbound can be configured via (a subset of) options, currently the following are set:
+Libunbound can be configured via (a subset of) options, currently the following are set, by default:

 * `msg-cache-size`, set to 0
 * `rrset-cache-size`, set to 0

 The *unbound* plugin uses <https://github.com/miekg/unbound> to interface with libunbound.

+This plugin can only be used once per Server Block.

 ## Syntax